rafaelcnagy/b3-simple-asset-monitor/README.md

 # b3-simple-asset-monitor
-A django project made as a technical test for Inoa Sistemas
+A b3 asset monitor, made in django as a study project

 # Descrição do desafio